2kai/full-stack-school/part1/README.md

 Open http://localhost and see a page with anecdote.
 Now there are votes counter and "vote" button which increase vote counter by one.

+###### Exercises 1.14, "Anecdotes" application

+Open http://localhost and see a page with anecdote.
+Now there is an anecdote with most votes as well.